 A site along a municipal reserve provided a beautified green strip and a location for the permanent administration offices of the Lethbridge Northern Irrigation District.
 Being presented with the programming needs, the Client/Consultant team produced a successful workplace environment, addressing many planning requirements and staff needs.
-The result is a beautiful, low-maintenance building being enjoyed by all end users.
+The result is a beautiful, low-maintenance building being enjoyed by all end-users.

 John Vandenberg led the design team of board members who attended every design meeting, where the basic footprint experienced minimal deviations from the original chalkboard sketch at their former office.
-After considering several architectural styles, an appropriate look was selected to transition from the neighboring residential area into the industrial.
+After considering several architectural styles, an appropriate look was selected to transition from the neighbouring residential area into the industrial.
 The result is a combination of form and character of this architectural style.

 Manager, Alan Harold, required finishing specifications that would incur minimal expenses to their maintenance program.
-This was met with the cementitious fibre reinforced siding and rundlestone façade.
+This was met with the cementitious fibre reinforced siding and Rundle Stone façade.
 The cement tiles on the roof create a unique look; the modified hip roof opens the gable for the upper windows.

 Light flows onto the cathedral ceilings of the main hall, providing a pleasant and inviting entrance.
-Added ambiance in the lobby area is provided by a water wall feature.
+Added ambience in the lobby area is provided by a water wall feature.
 Scissor trusses create dynamic ceilings for the remaining staff offices and a partial basement provides the needed storage space for files and records.

 The building program provided ideal solutions for all existing and future needs.
-The LNID office represents a unique custom building, fulfilling needs on all fronts.
+The Lethbridge Northern Irrigation District office represents a unique custom building, fulfilling needs on all fronts.
 It is a well-loved and generous home for their team and associated agencies.